shrideio/shoebox/README.md

         $ sudo systemctl restart httpd
         ```

-7. Create a unified cofiguration file for enabling ssl on virtual hosts
+7. Create a unified configuration file for enabling ssl on virtual hosts

     - Check if `options-ssl-apache.conf` was successfully created.
 This file is required for enabling ssl on virtual hosts and referenced by the virtual host configuration files
         ```
         $ sudo ls /etc/letsencrypt
         ```
-        The output shoud contain the file name
+        The output should contain the file name

     - Append the file with certificate references
         ```